AI agent guardrails compared by enforcement layer

 Guardrails AI or Galileo validate the model's outputs for toxicity, hallucination, PII leakage, and format compliance before they reach the user.

 You do not need all three layers from day one.
-Start with the layer that addresses your biggest risk.
-For most teams building tool-calling agents, that is Layer 2: runtime authorization.
+Choose the layer that addresses your biggest risk.
+For teams building tool-calling agents, that is Layer 2: runtime authorization.

 Detailed head-to-head comparisons